paro-418/interactive-comments-section/README.md

 # Frontend Mentor - interactive-comments-section

-This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
+This is a solution to the [Interactive comment section](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).

 ## Table of contents